Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 Where personal data is transferred outside of the EEA/UK to a country without an adequacy decision, we will ensure appropriate safeguards are in place prior to the transfer.
 These could include:

-For more information about transfers and safeguarding measures, please see "additional information" section of this policy.
+For more information about transfers and safeguarding measures, please contact us using the information in section 15.

 We take any complaints about our collection and use of personal information very seriously.